Pocket Pomeranians or Teacup Pomeranians are tiny little tots that never leave puppyhood – hence their appeal.

 This can happen, and since they aren’t specially bred for, they are much healthier.

-Miniature Pomeranians rescue / for adoption
+Miniature Pomeranians rescue and adoption sites

 Thinking of adopting?
 It’s quite rare to come across puppies for adoption, and you’ll have better luck with an older dog.